-My wife has filed a false case against me in order to compel me for meeting her demand.
-She is not willing to live with me because she has affair with a man and she wants to live with him.
-Her parents are also taking her favour therefore they demand huge amount of money for mutual divorce.
+My wife has filed a false case against me to compel me for meeting her demand.
+She is not willing to live with me because she has an affair with a man and she wants to live with him.
+Her parents are also taking her favour therefore they demand a huge amount of money for mutual divorce.

 I was unable to fulfil their demand so that they started fighting and threatened me to face dire consequences.
 After some time, she approached me to return all the goods and money expended in her marriage.
-I denied to return a single penny because it was unfair demand.
+I denied returning a single penny because it was unfair to demand.

-This criminal case is undesirable consequence of matrimonial dispute.
-Therefore if victim i.e. your wife is ready to withdraw this case with a view to start a new life then court may quash it under section 482 of the CrPC.
+This criminal case is an undesirable consequence of the matrimonial dispute.
+Therefore if victim i.e. your wife is ready to withdraw this case to start a new life then the court may quash it under section 482 of the CrPC.
 The court will admit your petition irrespective of the fact that some offences are non-compoundable.

 Section 482 of the code of criminal procedure confers wide power to the High Court.
-Generally court does not quash non compoundable offence because it gives wrongsignal in society.
-More serious offences are categorized as non compoundable offencebecause they affect the society at large.
+Generally, the court does not quash the non-compoundable offence because it gives the wrong signal in society.
+More serious offences are categorized as a non-compoundable offence because they affect society at large.
 Section 320 of the code of criminal procedure provides a list of compoundable offence.
 The offences not mentioned in the list are non-compoundable offence.

-In Yogendra Yadav v.
-State of Jharkhand, (2014) 9 SCC 653; the Supreme Court has held that
+In Yogendra Yadav vs State of Jharkhand, (2014) 9 SCC 653; the Supreme Court has held that

-“the High Court can quash a criminal proceeding in exercise of its power under Section 482 of the Code having regard to the fact that the parties have amicably settled their disputes and the victim has no objection, even though the offences are non-compoundable.”
+“The High Court can quash a criminal proceeding in the exercise of its power under Section 482 of the Code having regard to the fact that the parties have amicably settled their disputes and the victim has no objection, even though the offences are non-compoundable.”

 But in B.S.
-Joshi v.
-State of Haryana, (2003) 4 SCC 675; the supreme court has held that court can quash the criminal proceeding between parties to the marriage (husband-wife) if they have reached a conclusion that their marriage should be dissolved and a compromise deed has prepared by them to settle their issue out of the court.
+Joshi vs State of Haryana, (2003) 4 SCC 675; the supreme court has held that court can quash the criminal proceeding between parties to the marriage (husband-wife) if they have concluded that their marriage should be dissolved and a compromise deed has prepared by them to settle their issue out of the court.

 The court can quash the criminal proceeding when there is no probability of conviction.
-A lame proceeding does not serve interest of justice therefore no need to carry on that lame proceeding.
+A lame proceeding does not serve the interest of justice therefore any need to carry on that lame proceeding.

-In Narinder Singh vs State of Punjab, (2014) 6 SCC 466; the High Courts accepted the compromise between the parties and quash the non compoundable offence.
-When victim has no objection to quash the proceeding then quashing becomes justified to:
+In Narinder Singh vs State of Punjab, (2014) 6 SCC 466; the High Courts accepted the compromise between the parties and quash the non-compoundable offence.
+When a victim has no objection to quash the proceeding then quashing becomes justified to: